 Now suppose after training the data, you have given a new separate fruit say Banana from basket and asked to identify it.

-Since machine has already learnt the things from previous data and this time have to use it wisely.
-It will first classify the fruit with its shape and color, and would confirm the fruit name as BANANA and put it in Banana category.
-Thus machine learns the things from training data(basket containing fruits) and then apply the knowledge to test data(new fruit).
+Since the machine has already learned the things from previous data and this time have to use it wisely.
+It will first classify the fruit with its shape and color and would confirm the fruit name as BANANA and put it in Banana category.
+Thus the machine learns the things from training data(basket containing fruits) and then apply the knowledge to test data(new fruit).

 Supervised learning classified into two categories of algorithms: